 Would it surprise you to learn that more than half of all U.S. businesses use Excel as their primary budgeting and accounting tool?
 If your company counts itself in that half, don’t worry, we’re not here to try to talk you out of your spreadsheets (unless you want us to!).
 However, we are here to tell you about a better way to incorporate your spreadsheet data into Sage Intacct.
 If you’re not yet familiar with Sage Intacct Import Templates, here’s a primer.

-For an in-depth look at the power of this feature, join us for a webinar: Increase Efficiency with Sage Intacct Import Templates.
+For an in-depth look at the power of this feature, watch the on-demand webinar: Increase Efficiency with Sage Intacct Import Templates.

 What are Sage Intacct Import Templates?